nolanlawson/emoji-picker-element/README.md

 A lightweight emoji picker, distributed as a web component.

+**Features:**

+- Supports [Emoji v13](https://emojipedia.org/emoji-13.0/) (depending on OS) and custom emoji
-It's built on IndexedDB, so it consumes [far less memory](https://nolanlawson.com/2020/06/28/introducing-emoji-picker-element-a-memory-efficient-emoji-picker-for-the-web/) than other emoji pickers.
-It also uses [Svelte](https://svelte.dev), so it has a minimal runtime footprint.
+- Uses IndexedDB, so it consumes [far less memory](https://nolanlawson.com/2020/06/28/introducing-emoji-picker-element-a-memory-efficient-emoji-picker-for-the-web/) than other emoji pickers

-Features:

-- Stores emoji data in IndexedDB
+- [Small bundle size](https://bundlephobia.com/result?p=emoji-picker-element) (41kB minified, ~14.4kB gzipped)
 - Renders native emoji only, no spritesheets
-- Accessible
+- Accessible by default
-- Drop-in as a web component
-- Supports custom emoji
+- Framework and bundler not required, just add a `<script>` tag and use it

 **Table of contents:**